-We inspected The Laurels on the 25 and 26 November 2015.

-The Laurels provides accommodation and nursing care for up to 52 older people, who require personal support and for those that have nursing needs, including poor mobility, strokes, Parkinson's disease, diabetes, and people who were receiving end of life care.
-The maximum people to be accommodated was 48 as some rooms were doubles and would be used for couples or for those who want to share.
-There were 44 people living in the home during our inspection.
+We inspected Havelock House on the 20 July 2016.
+Havelock House Nursing Home provides accommodation and nursing care for up to 27 older people, who require personal support and for those that have nursing needs, including poor mobility, strokes, Parkinson's disease, diabetes, and people who were receiving end of life care and who live with dementia.
+Havelock House Nursing Home also provides respite care for those people who need short term care provision.
+The maximum amount of people to be accommodated was 24.
+There were 22 people living in the home during our inspection.